AbyssGaze/OETR/dloc/README.md

-# dloc - the deeplearning image matching toolbox
+# dloc - the deep learning image matching toolbox

 This repository provides accessible interfaces for several existing SotA methods to match image feature correspondences between image pairs.
 We provide scripts to evaluate their predicted correspondences on common benchmarks for the tasks of image matching, homography estimation, and visual localization.